Ikesee-Ikemefuna/new-repo-from-ikem/README.md

 recovery.
 Other AI medical innovations of the like are; the 3D printed smart hand that was made to provide more artificial functionality to prosthetic limbs.
-Another such innovation is the Automated Gait Analysis that marks someones walking gait and makes diagnosis of an underlying ailment.
-The Celebral Palsy Assistant and Autism Virtual Reality that enables wearers of its VR headset experience what an autistic child goes
+Another such innovation is the Automated Gait Analysis that marks someone's walking gait and makes diagnosis of an underlying ailment.
+The Celebral Palsy Assistant and Autism Virtual Reality that enables wearers of its VR headset experience what an autistic child goes through everyday.

-through everyday.
 As a matter of fact, the field of neuroscience has benefited a great deal from the discipline of artificial intelligence.
 A lot of researches, treatments and therapies are being carried out through AI, including some breakthroughs in various fields of endocrinology, radiology